What is Psychotherapy?

 The attachment framework also informs my belief in the power of a therapeutic relationship, and confirms my responsibility to create a space of safety and trust.
 Within a secure therapeutic relationship, clients can become empowered to approach difficulties with greater confidence.
 Clients will also feel safe to explore new thoughts, behaviours, and emotions, which ultimately leads to an improved sense of self.

 I am also inspired by a cognitive-behavioural model in my work with many clients.
 In my practice I have seen individuals experience real change as they learn the connection between thoughts, emotion, and behaviour.
 While my belief in the change process is rooted in the therapeutic relationship, I see clients strengthened by their ability to learn and apply cognitive interventions.
-I regularly work with both Cognitive-Behavioural Therapy (CBT), Dialectical-Behavioural Therapy, and Acceptance and Commitment Therapy (ACT) in my practice.
+I regularly work with Cognitive-Behavioural Therapy (CBT), Dialectical-Behavioural Therapy, and Acceptance and Commitment Therapy (ACT) in my practice.